Would you provide therapy for free?

-The sad part is that this usually means people who are struggling to cope continue to work against themselves, and remain unable to deal with their issues.
-You could say that by avoiding any responsibility they help maintain their own confinement.
+The sad part is that this usually means people who are struggling to cope continue to work against themselves and remain unable to deal with their issues.
+You could say that by avoiding any responsibility they help support their own confinement.

 Having therapy can take a lot of courage, and although it may be scary to think about, try working out a level of expenditure you can afford every week, or even if you could have one session every two weeks, check out prices for online therapists, look at what they charge per session, and if they have any other payment options or special offers.

 Some people save for months to get the money for ten or more sessions, what can you save in three months?